-Applicants often list on resumes they interests in music, arts and spots.
+Applicants often list on resumes their interest in music, arts and spots.
 Include awards if you have any.

-At the end, simply state: "References available on request."
+In the end, simply state: "References available on request."
 It is best to avoid putting references on your resume unless you have been specifically asked to provide them.
 Employers usually ask for references when they actually need them.
-This is strong indication that an employer is interested in you.
+This is a strong indication that an employer is interested in you.